Averrhoes/letters_from_shiraz/content/posts/Petrarch.md

 > In this life it is impossible to know God in His fullness; piously and ardently to love Him is possible, as it is to know that virtue is the next best thing to God himself.
 When we know this, we shall love Him for his sake with our heart and marrows, and virtue we shall love for His sake too.

 Petrarch sought to synthesize Augustinianism, which emphasizes man's dependence on his creator, with a Stoicism, which gives importance to man's independence.
 This is all enclosed in Petrarch's individualism, which was derived from nominalism.
 (Gillespie, p.
 67)

+[^bignote]: Such a change required a vision of the good life, which was Petrarch's immediate objective.
+Petrarch's project was thoroughly one of cultural renewal.